jacobcantwell/amazon-lightsail-minecraft/README.md

 * Select `+ Create static IP`
 * Identify your static IP with a unique name, e.g. minecraft-static-ip-v1
 * Select `Create`
-* Under Attach to an instance, select the name of your new Windows Server instance
+* Under Attach to an instance, select the name of your new server instance
-* Record the static ip address for the connection step below
+* Record the static IP address for the connection step below

 ### Configure Amazon Lightsail Networking